 This article will give you a starting point on your journey to teaching childbirth classes, one of the most rewarding and important jobs you could choose.

 First, consider some of the logistics of teaching:

-Do I have time in my schedule to start teaching classes?
+Do I have time in my schedule to teach?

 Where will I teach?

 Many educators teach from their home.
-Consider whether you have the space you will need for everyone to gather, where your family can go during class, and factor in the time to clean and prepare your space each week.
+Consider whether you have the space, where your family can go during class, and factor in the time to clean and prepare your space each week.
 You can also explore the idea of partnering with a local business and teaching in their space (in exchange for marketing, an hourly fee or a percent of your course fee).
-Other locations to explore include community centers, schools, daycares or churches.
+Other locations to explore include community centers, schools, day cares or churches.
 Research the requirements and regulations for the facility and factor in any cost you will need to pay to use the facility.

 How much will I make as an educator?

 The answer to this question varies widely.
 Educators who are well established and offer a steady schedule of classes can make a decent part-time income, while others may find that for the first year or so, their classes are small and not profitable.
 Depending on the length of the class, the depth of information covered and your expertise, you may find you can charge anywhere from $40 to $400 for each couple.
 Look at other childbirth education classes in your area and compare fees.
 As you become more established, you may be able to raise your fees to reflect your experience.

 Second, consider certification: